Iowa State vs. Pittsburgh Predictions & Picks - NCAA Tournament First Round

 Iowa State vs. Pittsburgh Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's contest between the Iowa State Cyclones (19-13) and the Pittsburgh Panthers (23-11) at Greensboro Coliseum should be a tight matchup, as our computer prediction projects a final score of 71-68, with Iowa State taking home the win.
+Friday's contest between the Iowa State Cyclones (19-13) and the Pittsburgh Panthers (23-11) at Greensboro Coliseum has a good chance to be a close matchup, as our computer prediction projects a final score of 71-68, with Iowa State taking home the win.
 Tipoff is at 3:10 PM ET on March 17.

-Based on our computer prediction, Pittsburgh projects to cover the 3.5-point spread in its matchup against Iowa State.
-The total has been set at 130.5, and the two teams are projected to hit the over.
+Based on our computer prediction, Pittsburgh is a good bet to cover the spread, which is currently listed at 4.5.
+The two sides are projected to exceed the 130.5 total.

 Iowa State vs. Pittsburgh Game Info & Odds